zxthunter/Compile-Theory-Course/README.md

 # Compile-Theory-Course
-A simple C compiler based on flex & biso.
+A simple C compiler based on flex & bison.